 Changes in spending since 2014

 Of the Russian participants in the study, 34% stated that their financial situation had improved over the past five years, whereas 38% believed it had worsened.
 Only 3% of respondents said that they were completely free of financial concerns.
-Meanwhile, 34% describe their financial situation as “comfortable” and 63% say that they only have money for essentials.
-In comparison, the percentages of those who answered with these responses worldwide were 15%, 53%, and 32% respectively.
+Meanwhile, 34% describe their financial situation as “comfortable” and 63% claim to only have money for essentials.
+In comparison, the percentage of those who answered with these responses worldwide was 15%, 53%, and 32% respectively.

 Other categories that Russians claim to be spending more on include non-food FMCG products (48%), electronics and communication-related products/services (36%) and clothing (35%).
 Meanwhile, Russian consumers have been spending less on entertainment (28%) and restaurants (27%).

 Despite the decline in real incomes and in the consumer confidence index, the market continues to grow and consumer tastes continue to develop.
 Today’s buyer is more concerned with product quality, socially-responsible consumption, and how environmentally friendly the products they purchase are.
 They are constantly searching for convenience, speed, and the right balance of price and quality.
 Increasingly this is all happening online and retailers are feeling and reacting to this trend.
 Over the last few years, big players have opened new online stores.
 Some have launched Amazon Prime-style delivery services by subscription, others have announced new online platforms, and still others have carved out new niches for themselves.
 The retail landscape is noticeably changing, and it has happened primarily in response to the fact that consumer habits and demands have changed rapidly,” says Marina Volkova, director of analytics and consulting at Nielsen Russia.